-We hold investments in exchange-traded funds.
-Our equity investments are carried at fair value with realized and unrealized gains and losses included in net income and recorded as net realized and unrealized gains and losses, respectively.
+From time to time we may hold investments in exchange-traded funds.
+Equity investments are carried at fair value with realized and unrealized gains and losses included in net income and recorded as net realized and unrealized gains and losses, respectively.